1576012404/losaltoshackathon-drqn/README.md

 The optimization algorithm used is the ADAM optimizer.
 The network was trained for 10000 episodes, each episode representing either 300 frames or the amount of frames until the network dies.

-The DRQN is capable of storing its final parameters for later use in a file called `DRQN_best_params.ckpt`.
+The DRQN is capable of storing its final parameters for later use in a file called `Models/DRQN_best_params.ckpt-[model number].[file_extension]`.
 As well, the DRQN outputs a text file containing a list of all its reward values and loss values collected throughout training.

 # Prerequisites:
 * Python v3.6.4